MLH/mlh-hackathon-nodejs-starter/README.md

 This project requires the following tools:

 - Node.js - The JavaScript environment for server-side code.
+If Node.js is not installed on your machine you can download it from [here](https://nodejs.org/en/download/)
 - NPM - A Node.js package manager used to install dependencies.
+If NPM wasn't installed on your machine by installing you will be able to use it
 - PostgreSQL - A relational database system.
+If it is not installed on your machine you can download it from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 To get started, install NPM and Postgres on your local computer if you don't have them already.
 A simple way for Mac OS X users to install Postgres is using [Postgres.app](https://postgresapp.com/).

+A simple guide to install postgres on windows is [here](https://www.microfocus.com/documentation/idol/IDOL_12_0/MediaServer/Guides/html/English/Content/Getting_Started/Configure/_TRN_Set_up_PostgreSQL.htm)

 ## Getting Started